 - ALL relevant original certificates and transcripts from previous courses AND one set of photocopies of these documents (required for Provisional and Conditional Offers)

 - Tuition fee payment (ONLY if making payment on the day).
 Credit card or cheque accepted only, do not bring cash.

-If you'll be travelling to Orientation via public transport, a free shuttle bus will be available between Parramatta train station (pick-up from Parramatta City Campus) and Parramatta campus at the following times:
+From Parramatta train station: A free shuttle bus will be available between Parramatta City campus (a short 3 minute walk from Parramatta train station) and Parramatta campus at the following times:

-- Parramatta City campus,169 Macquarie St, Parramatta to Parramatta South campus: 8am - 10am
+- Parramatta City campus (169 Macquarie St, Parramatta) to Parramatta South campus: 8am - 9am

-Step 3: Complete Enrolment and plan your timetable
+Step 3: Complete Enrolment and Plan your Class Timetable